 Though the dazzling yellow image of a sunflower is timeless, their locations are not!
-Sunflowers are a rotation crop that change fields every year thus creating the zigs and zags on the map of someone intent on capturing these enormous blossoms on film.
+Sunflowers are a rotation crop that changes fields every year thus creating the zigs and zags on the map of someone intent on capturing these enormous blossoms on film.

-The first green growth begins to show in the beginning of June, which is really the only indication we have of where these (elusive) fields will be sprouting up.
+The first green growth begins to show in the beginning/mid of June, which is really the only indication we have of where these (elusive) fields will be sprouting up.
 But the fields only start to turn yellow towards July, and if the weather is in your favor will last till the beginning of August.

 Only a short distance past Lago Bilancino, in direction Florence and the Villa Medici at Cafaggiolo, you will find a field of sunflowers.